Meanings of Northwest Coast Native Crest Designs

 The Thunderbird

 The Thunderbird is a supernatural being that looks like a giant Eagle, except that he is depicted with curly ears or horns.
+He is the embodiment of the awesome power of nature, the spirit of the storm.
 He creates Thunder by flapping his wings and Lightning flashes from his eyes.
 He catches Orca Whales with his powerful talons and carries them to his home on the mountaintops to feast on.

-The Thunderbird is associated with the western direction of the medicine wheel, with water, which is the source of all life, and with the Cedar Tree.
-He is a Warriors’ helper spirit.
+Thunderbird is a respected family crest and a powerful protector that intermediates between the human and spirit worlds.
+He is associated with the western direction of the medicine wheel, with water, which is the source of all life, and with the Cedar Tree.
+He is a central figure in northwest coast Indigenous spiritual and ceremonial life.

 View all model totem poles available at Cheryl's Trading Post, like the Thunderbird and Seal Totem Pole by Harvey Williams pictured above.